Read these helpful tips if you’d like to SUP (stand-up paddle board), kayak or canoe with your dog.

 Other water enthusiasts: Depending on where you are, there could be rowers present and if you float into their lane they might not be able to move quick enough to avoid a collision.

 Water depth: Ask how deep the water is before you go out.
-If you have any type of hesitation in being in 30 foot deep water, there’s no shame in that.
-Just stay closer to shore, within yelling distance J One thing, small local rivers or lakes might be a good choice to start with to build up your confidence.
+If you have any type of hesitation in being in a 30 foot body of water, there’s no shame in that.
+Just stay closer to shore, within yelling distance.
+One thing, small local rivers or lakes might be a good choice to start with to build up your confidence.

 Keep Valuables Dry: Purchase high-quality containers specifically designed for water sports.
-Keep 100% charged phone, keys, license, cash, credit card, etc. in containers.
+Keep your phone 100% charged, keys, license, cash, credit card, etc. in containers.

 Bring Water and Dog Bowl: Depending on the length of time you’re on the water, you might bring water bottles and a collapsible dog bowl.

-Sunscreen: If your dog is light-skinned or has light hair he might need sunscreen and will you unless you don’t mind getting a little tan or sunburn J
+Sunscreen: If your dog is light-skinned or has light hair he might need sunscreen and will you unless you don’t mind getting a little tan or sunburn.

 Potty Time and Towels: Before you hop in the car to leave, make sure to give your dog ample time to potty.
 Take extra towels so you catch most of water from getting on your seats.